paul-shuvro/paul-shuvro/README.md

-# 💫 Greetings!
+# ⭐ Great to be here!
 I’m Sudipta Paul

 Passionate about **Geospatial AI, Remote sensing and environmental risk prediction, Satellite Imagery and Weather Data, Machine Learning and Web Development**😊
 <p align="center">